What is Homestay?

 AHN has its own comprehensive insurance that covers any damage caused by your guests.
-Student are required to take out their own health insurance before coming to Australia.
-If damage is caused to your property whilst you have a guest you can contact your local representative for advice and guidance on the appropriate steps to take.
+Students are required to take out their own health insurance before coming to Australia.
+If damage is caused to your property whilst you have a guest, you can contact your local office for advice and guidance on the appropriate steps to take.

 Do I need to get special insurance to be a host?

 AHN has arranged a tailor-made cover (exclusive to AHN), underwritten by XL Catlin Insurance Group that has been designed specifically for AHN hosts and AHN managed students in a homestay situation.

 It is a requirement under the AHN program for hosts to have appropriate liability insurance protection for themselves and students and appropriate cover for students’ belongings.
 The insurance AHN has arranged provides this protection.